knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 ![Image](images/image7.png)

-If the `EXTERNAL_IP` for your Node.js service is `127.0.0.1`, port forwarding is not needed.
+If the `EXTERNAL-IP` for your Node.js service is `127.0.0.1`, port forwarding is not needed.

 If port forwarding is required, open a new terminal and run: